you are being redirected

 poland

-Liquidation proceeds (typically structured as 1x, non-participating, i.e. the investor has a right to recover its investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emptive rights, drag-along right (i.e. the drag-along right would still require a majority, including the votes of the investor), tag-along right, anti-dilution right (typically calculated based on the weighted average; such rights are typically requested only in post-seed investments), subscription rights, and non-compete / non-solicitation for founders.
+Liquidation proceeds preference (typically structured as 1x or 1x plus some annual hurdle rate, non-participating, i.e. the investor has a right to recover either its investment plus hurdle rate before the other shareholders participate in the liquidation proceeds or its share in the proceeds on pro-rata basis); pre-emptive rights, drag-along right (i.e. the drag-along right would still require a majority, including the votes of the investor), tag-along right, anti-dilution right (typically calculated based on the weighted average; such rights are typically requested only in post-seed investments), subscription rights, lock-up on the founders, non-compete / non-solicitation for founders and some reverse-vesting/clawback mechanisms applicable to the founders, where they lose part of their shares in case of bad leaver events.

 romania

-Liquidation proceeds typically may be implemented by means of the established contribution to benefits and losses (i.e. when concluding the shareholder agreement investors, as minority shareholders, may negotiate to have the profit participation higher than the loss participation, provided the difference is reasonable under the circumstances and is expressly provided in the agreement).
+Liquidation proceeds typically may be implemented by means of the established contribution to benefits and losses (i.e. when concluding the shareholder agreement investors, as minority shareholders, may negotiate (i) to have the profit participation higher than the loss participation, provided the difference is reasonable under the circumstances and is expressly provided in the agreement or (ii) to not have the profit and loss participation decrease under a certain percentage of the total value irrespective of its actual shareholding).

-Minority rights may also include information rights, pre-emptive rights, the right to veto a drag-along (i.e. share transfers require the vote of a majority of shareholders holding three-quarters of the share capital, which may include the vote of the investor if he/she/it holds at least 25 % of the share capital), and tag-along rights.
-Anti-dilution rights may only be enforced if expressly provided in the shareholders agreement, based on a contractual obligation.
-Non-compete and non-solicitation for founders may also be provided in the shareholders agreement and enforced contractually.
+Minority rights may also include information rights, pre-emptive rights, the right to veto a drag-along (i.e. in LLCs share transfers require the vote of a majority of shareholders holding three-quarters of the share capital, which may include the vote of the investor if they hold at least 25 % of the share capital), and tag-along rights.
+Anti-dilution rights may only be enforced if expressly provided in the shareholders' agreement, based on a contractual obligation or in the articles of association.
+Non-compete and non-solicitation for founders may also be provided in the shareholders' agreement and enforced contractually.

-Also, in 2015 Romania adopted a new law (no. 120/2015) on stimulating individual business angels, which aims to grant certain tax benefits for individual angel investors, such as exempting them from dividend income tax for three years from the acquisition of shares in the LLC.
+Additionally, in 2015 Romania adopted law no. 120/2015 on stimulating individual business angels, which aims to grant certain tax benefits for individual angel investors, such as exempting them from dividend income tax for three years from the acquisition of shares in the LLC.
 However, certain conditions must be met to benefit from such tax incentives.

 slovenia